Trading is not all that complicated once you learn a simple, rules-based strategy for anticipating market moves.

 8. You don’t know how to manage positions correctly.

 Taking profit too early or letting losing trades run too far is the pitfall of many rookie traders.
-Are you ready to jump into trading?
+Are you ready to jump in and start trading?

 Traders4Traders provides professional training that gets professional results.